wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+You can run the service that we developed above as a Docker container.
+As the Ballerina platform includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.

-- In our company_recruitment_agency_service, we need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.
+In the `company_recruitment_agency_service`, you need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable Docker image generation during the build time.

 ##### company_recruitment_agency_service.bal